Betsy C. Manifold

 She is a member of the Firm’s litigation team that recovered over $7 billion for investors and over one hundred million for workers.
-Ms. Manifold is a member of the Investor Protection, Consumer Protection and Labor and Business Practice litigation groups with an emphasis on unfair and deceptive practices law, wage and hour law, securities law, derivative law, brokerage disputes law, arbitration representing broker dealers.
+Ms. Manifold is a member of the Investor Protection, Consumer Protection and Labor and Business Practice litigation groups with an emphasis on unfair and deceptive practices law, wage and hour law, securities law, derivative law, brokerage disputes law, and arbitration representing broker dealers.
 Ms. Manifold has participated on panels involving diverse legal issues including a 2019 ABA Litigation Section panel at the ABA National Conference on women and the law.

 Ms. Manifold joined the firm in 1988 as an associate and became partner in 2000.

 - Ms. Manifold currently represents clients in a wide array of matters, including:

 - Lead and Class Counsel on behalf of Indirect purchasers in an antitrust class action for price fixing and collusion in the canned seafood industry, currently pending in the Southern District of California;